prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 ☑ **Modeling**  ☐ Rigging  ☐ Bones  ☐ Skinning

-Modeling is the process of creating the three-dimensional shape of the game object, where this shape is made up of a number of triangles typically referred to as polygons.
+_Modeling_ is the process of creating the three-dimensional shape of the game object, where this shape is made up of a number of triangles typically referred to as polygons.

-Bones are used to control the movement of the character.
-Rigging is the creation of joint hierarchy.
-Skinning is connecting the mesh to the bones of the joint hierarchy.
+_Bones_ are used to control the movement of the character. _Rigging_ is the creation of joint hierarchy. _Skinning_ is connecting the mesh to the bones of the joint hierarchy.

 ## 27. What is the name of the component used to connect animation clips (animations) with particular game object?

 ☐ State Machine  ☐ Clips Controller  ☑ **Animator Controller**  ☐ Animator

-The Animator Controller is a component used to glue animation clips to the game object.
+The _Animator Controller_ is a component used to glue animation clips to the game object.

-The various animations are called <b>states</b>.
+The various animations are called **states**.

-For example, when a character is idle, it is in the "Idle state".
+For example, when a character is idle, it is in the "**Idle state**".
 Moving from one state to another is called a transition.

 The compilation of states and transitions that you design for Animator Controller represent what is called a state machine.